-Nina Kurtela (born 1981 in Zagreb) is a visual artist and a dance maker who works with choreographic and site-specific practices.
-While questioning notions of immaterial labor, identity, belonging and home, trough her performance and time-based art practice, she is interested in duration, dedication, daily practice, presence and matter of chance.
-She creates works across wide range of forms; namely video, installation, performance, choreography and dance.
+Nina Kurtela (born 1981 in Zagreb) is conceptual artist working with choreographic and site-specific practices.
+Through her immaterial and time-based art practice she works with methodologies of endurance, perseverance and daily practice while questioning notions of labor, identity, belonging, home and its fictions.
+She creates works across a wide range of forms; namely video, installation, performance, choreography and dance.

-She studied “Dance, Context, Choreography” at the HZT, Universität der Künste Berlin.
-And has an diploma (equivalent to MFA) in visual arts from The Academy of Fine Arts in Zagreb.
+She studied “Dance, Context, Choreography” at the HZT, Universität der Künste Berlin and holds a diploma (MFA) in visual arts and art education from The Academy of Fine Arts Zagreb.

 She is a founder of Zagreb based art organization Jagoda – practice and research based platform for opening up new fields of communication and exchange through innovative art practices.